 What was your journey like from theatres closing to reopening?

-So, I just finished, well I got cut off halfway through a tour with Frantic Assembly, called I Think We’re Alone.
-And then, we had that crazy journey of about eight months before Cinderella, and I kind of just worked out really hard, I went to my singing lessons, and just kind of had in mind that something was going to come and just worked towards it, not knowing what it was going to be.
-And then I auditioned a little bit at the end of the year.
-So, like October, November time 2020.
-And then nothing came from that.
-And then I auditioned for this in April it was, so was my 25th birthday, so I auditioned on the Monday.
-Had a recall on the Wednesday, got the job an hour later and then my 25th birthday was the next day.
-And then started rehearsals the next week.
+So, I [had] just finished, well I got cut off halfway through a tour with Frantic Assembly, called I Think We’re Alone.
+And then, we had that crazy journey of about eight months before Cinderella, and I just worked out really hard, I went to my singing lessons, and just had in mind that something was going to come and worked towards it, not knowing what it was going to be.
+I auditioned a little bit at the end of the year – October, November time 2020 – and nothing came from that.
+And then I auditioned for this in April.
+I auditioned on the Monday, had a recall on the Wednesday, got the job an hour later and then my 25th birthday was the next day!
+[We] started rehearsals the next week.
 So, it was great.

 What is it like finally being back on stage?

 Yeah, it’s amazing.
-We’ve been doing the show for about three months now, and it’s… yeah, just hearing an audience laugh and be with you and be surprised and be amazed.
-Just hearing that sound every night.
-It’s kind of the most special thing about the theatre and we get to hear it every night.
+We’ve been doing the show for about three months now and… just hearing an audience laugh and be with you and be surprised and be amazed.
+Hearing that sound every night; it’s the most special thing about the theatre and we get to hear it every night.
 And I feel like everyone in the building missed it.
-So, we have people out there and people on stage who are kind of just in one room enjoying the story of Cinderella that everyone kind of knows.
+So, we have people out there and people on stage who are in one room enjoying the story of Cinderella that everyone knows.
 But it’s obviously, it’s just a different version.

 What did you miss the most from live performances?

-Yeah, I guess it’s the audience.
+I guess it’s the audience.
 I guess it’s the connection to the audience and telling a story, however simple it might be.
-And just having people listen and embrace it, and kind of go away thinking about it and being moved by it, or crying at it, or laughing at it or whatever it would be just.
-Yeah, just being in a room altogether telling a story and everyone enjoying themselves.
+And just having people listen and embrace it, and go away thinking about it and being moved by it, or crying at it, or laughing at it or whatever it would be.
+Being in a room altogether telling a story and everyone enjoying themselves.